 When you inherit money or property, the odds are good that you won't have to pay inheritance tax on it.
 Only a handful states impose an inheritance tax, so unless you or the deceased live in one of those states, or you inherit property there, there's no tax.
 If you inherit a payable-on-death account, you can bypass probate but it doesn't help you dodge any inheritance taxes that are due.

-Outside of those states, you're off the hook.
-What's more, even in these states there's no tax if you inherit the POD account or other assets from your spouse.
+Outside of those states, you're off the hook as far as inheritance taxes are concerned.
+What's more, even in these states, there's no tax if you inherit the POD account or other assets from your spouse.
 Some states also exempt the deceased's children from inheritance tax, or only require a minimum payment.
 The more distant your relationship, the more you pay: if a good friend names you on his POD account, you pay the full tax.

 Be warned, however, that your inheritance may still be subject to the federal estate tax, which is different from an inheritance tax, and your state may also assess its own estate tax on top of that.

 Inheriting a POD doesn't exempt the account from estate tax, either.
 Estate tax is assessed against the person who gives the gifts, and it is assessed upon death against the total gifts that person made in her life up until her death, to anyone.
 However, for the 2018 tax year (which means for people who pass away between January 1, 2018 and December 31, 2018), the estate tax does not apply to any individual until their total gifts over their life exceed $11.2 million.
 Further, even if the deceased had that much money, it's the estate that has to pay the bill, not you.
 However, the executor can legally tap your inheritance to pay the tax, or the deceased's other assets, if necessary.
 So if you happen to inherit $12 million after your distant aunt dies in 2018, the executor of the estate can reduce that amount to cover the estate tax on the $800,000 above the threshold.

 Federal Estate Tax for 2017